christophebe/check-domain/README.md

 Retrieve informations about one domain:
+- IP adress
+- DNS resolution
 - Ping
+- domains on the same ip
 - Page Rank
 - Backlinks, Truts Flow, Citation Flow and other metrics provided by the Majestic API
 - Availability provided by whoisxmlapi.com